MohsenDehghankar/clean_architecture_codegen/README.md

       - lib/modules/module_name/domain/repository
   - Create a new page in UI
     - Initializes Bloc & State & Event & Widget classes
+  - Creating a repository in data/repository with some existing datasources
   - New features will be added soon :)

  Example